 Creative processes fascinate me, the rituals and the obsessions.
 The details.
-I love how my Dad, an artist, agonises over each brush stroke.
-How my journalist brother files his copy.
-When I can nail a narrative for a business.
 The tiny decisions which bring together something that works.
 Or more usually something that a maker chasing perfection can just about tolerate enough to share.

 When you’re inspired by the world around you, the spark has a habit of catching.
 So this is me stretching my creative legs a little.
 I’m running with it.
 Giving it a go.
 For better or worse, I’m getting out there to join the makers.